Behavioral economics: History

-Early Neoclassical economists included psychological reasoning in much of their writing, though psychology at the time was not a recognized field of study.
+Early classical economists included psychological reasoning in much of their writing, though psychology at the time was not a recognized field of study.
 In The Theory of Moral Sentiments, Adam Smith wrote on concepts later popularized by modern Behavioral Economic theory, such as loss aversion.
-Jeremy Benthham, another Neoclassical economist in the 1700s conceptualized utility as a product of psychology.
-Other Neoclassical economists who incorporated psychological explanations in their works included Francis Edgeworth, Vilfredo Pareto and Irving Fisher.
+Jeremy Bentham, a Utilitarian philosopher in the 1700s conceptualized utility as a product of psychology.
+Other economists who incorporated psychological explanations in their works included Francis Edgeworth, Vilfredo Pareto and Irving Fisher.

-A rejection and elimination of psychology from economics by the Neoclassical school in the early 1900s brought on a period defined by a reliance on empiricism.
+A rejection and elimination of psychology from economics in the early 1900s brought on a period defined by a reliance on empiricism.
 There was a lack of confidence in hedonic theories, which saw pursuance of maximum benefit as an essential aspect in understanding human economic behavior.
-Hedonic analysis had shown little success in predicting human behavior, leading many to question its accuracy.
+Hedonic analysis had shown little success in predicting human behavior, leading many to question its viability as a reliable source for prediction.

-There was also a fear among economists that the involvement of psychology in shaping economic models was inordinate and a departure from contemporary Neoclassical principles.
+There was also a fear among economists that the involvement of psychology in shaping economic models was inordinate and a departure from accepted principles.
 They feared that an increased emphasis on psychology would undermine the mathematic components of the field.
-William Peter Hamilton, Wall Street Journal editor from 1907 to 1929, wrote in The Stock Market Barometer: "We have meddled so disastrously with the law of supply and demand that we cannot bring ourselves to the radical step of letting it alone."

 To boost the ability of economics to predict accurately, economists started looking to tangible phenomena rather than theories based on human psychology.
 Psychology was seen as unreliable to many of these economists as it was a new field, not regarded as sufficiently scientific.
 Though a number of scholars expressed concern towards the positivism within economics, models of study dependent on psychological insights became rare.
 Economists instead conceptualized humans as purely rational and self-interested decision makers, illustrated in the concept of homo economicus.

-The re-emergence of psychology within economics that allowed for the spread of behavioral economics has been associated with the cognitive revolution.
+The resurgence of psychology within economics, which facilitated the expansion of behavioral economics, has been linked to the cognitive revolution.
 In the 1960s, cognitive psychology began to shed more light on the brain as an information processing device (in contrast to behaviorist models).
 Psychologists in this field, such as Ward Edwards, Amos Tversky and Daniel Kahneman began to compare their cognitive models of decision-making under risk and uncertainty to economic models of rational behavior.
 These developments spurred economists to reconsider how psychology could be applied to economic models and theories.
 Concurrently, the Expected utility hypothesis and discounted utility models began to gain acceptance.
 In challenging the accuracy of generic utility, these concepts established a practice foundational in behavioral economics: Building on standard models by applying psychological knowledge.

-Mathematical psychology reflects a longstanding interest in preference transitivity and the measurement of utility.
+Mathematical psychology reflects a long-standing interest in preference transitivity and the measurement of utility.